 So while things will hopefully get up to speed again soon I wanted to at least publish this note as preamble to a batch of word-verification definitions.
 Faithful readers are familiar with the exercise; anyone who isn't can find an explanation in "The Mean Streak", a page on the blog collecting all such entries to date.

-As reflected in the title, I'm running out of content for these posts, largely because of Blogger's switch earlier this year to a different verification mechanism that prompts fewer imagined definitions from me.
+As suggested by my title, I'm running out of content for these posts, largely because of Blogger's switch earlier this year to a different verification mechanism that prompts fewer imagined definitions from me.
 The next installment in this series will probably be the last.

 • assfu — [ass foo] n.
 Martial art based on literally kicking your opponent's butt.

 • bininsic — [bin in sik] phr.
 Quick explanation for lack of activity outside the home.

 • compery — [kom puh ree] n.
 Rackin' up freebies.